-This can result in partial or full paralysis, or even death.
+This can result in partial or total paralysis or even death.

 How Many Crickets To Feed Baby Bearded Dragons

-With crickets being the staple feeder insect in the bearded dragon diet it is important to understand how to go about feeding them to your growing pet the right way.
+With crickets being the staple feeder insect in the bearded dragon diet, it is important to understand how to feed them to your growing pet the right way.

-The industry standard for healthy baby bearded dragons between 0 and 3 months old is to use a feeding window of 10 to 15 minutes per feeding.
+The industry standard for healthy baby bearded dragons between 0 and 3 months old is to use a 10 to 15 minutes per feeding window.